polytomic/terraform-sync-template/README.md

 The workflow will run on a schedule and will create a PR with any changes.

 ## Customization
 You can customize the workflow to run on a different schedule or to push to a specific branch.
 See the [workflow file](.github/workflows/tf-sync.yml) for more details.
+Additionally, you can customize the workflow to commit directly to the main branch instead of creating a PR.